utherp/postfix-calculator/README.md

 RPN, a postfix library and command line calculator

+First off, things I would have done differenly:
+    I would have better abstracted the actual CLI output code, and definitely would have done a better job writing this MD file.

 What is postfix?

 Postfix or RPN (reverse polish notation) is a mathematical expression notation which requires no parentheses and, thus, no PEMDAS (order of operation).
 You can read more about it here:  https://en.wikipedia.org/wiki/Reverse_Polish_notation